Teradata/stacki-wiki/wiki/Installation/Frontend-Install-New.md

 ## Frontend install new server

 It is of course, recommended that you use the newest release when testing or building new clusters.
+Please note, the last working release of StackiOS is 5.4.1 (link below).

 Download the Stackios ISO file.
-[stackios-5.4-redhat7.x86_64.disk1.iso](https://github.com/Teradata/stacki/releases/download/stacki-5.4/stackios-5.4-redhat7.x86_64.disk1.iso) (MD5: 2b63727b8bf9fd5959effbfd09633bcf)
+[stackios-5.4.1-redhat7.x86_64.disk1.iso](https://github.com/Teradata/stacki/releases/download/stacki-5.4.1/stackios-5.4.1-redhat7.x86_64.disk1.iso) (MD5: 03daf2291e8d6617f8ae1f4d5e821ed6)

 Burn the file to a DVD and mount it in an external or internal DVD drive or on the virtual media for the server to be installed.
 Installing a frontend will completely erase and reformat the hard disks in the server.
 So use caution when deciding which server to designate as your frontend.